 SECTION 1.
 Section 29702 of the Public Resources Code is amended to read: 29702.
 The Legislature further finds and declares that the basic goals of the state for the delta Delta are the following:

-(a) Achieve the two coequal goals of providing a more reliable water supply for California and protecting, restoring, and enhancing the Delta ecosystem.
-The coequal goals shall be achieved in a manner that protects and enhances the unique cultural, recreational, natural resource, and agricultural values of the Delta as an evolving place.
+(a) Achieve the coequal goals of assuring a reliable water supply for California and protecting, restoring, and enhancing the Delta ecosystem and the unique cultural, recreational, and agricultural values of the Delta as an evolving place.

 (a)